VibeHarboe/Data-Manipulation-in-SQL/sql/README.md

   * Nested subqueries in FROM to support complex aggregation workflows like average of counts
   * Stepwise transformations with clean logic and scalable performance queries

-* [04_common_table_expressions.sql](04_common_table_expressions.sql) – These examples highlight how CTEs can improve readability, reusability, and performance in complex SQL operations, making them ideal for maintainable analytics pipelines:
+* [04_common_table_expressions.sql](04_common_table_expressions.sql) – This file demonstrates how Common Table Expressions (CTEs) improve SQL clarity and flexibility through stepwise logic structuring and reusable components:

   * Simple CTEs to replace subqueries for filtering and aggregation
-  * CTEs that join multiple tables and derive new columns (e.g. total goals)
+  * CTEs with JOINs and derived columns for enriched context (e.g. total goals)
-  * Nested subqueries inside CTEs for targeted temporal analysis (e.g. August 2013/2014)
+  * Nested subqueries inside CTEs for filtered aggregates (e.g. goals in August)
-  * Multiple layered CTEs to compute per-season metrics and averages
+  * Multiple CTEs layered to calculate per-season high scoring patterns
-  * Dual CTEs to cleanly extract both home and away team names per match
+  * Dual CTEs to extract both home and away team names for matches
+  * CTE-driven match outcome tagging for specific teams (e.g. Manchester United in 2014/2015)